 Looking at the winners and their stats above it's clear that no common style of play is likely to favoured here, an assertion backed up by 2012 BMG Classic (Sunshine Tour event, played here at Glendower GC) winner Teboho Sefatsa who describes his home track as 'as one of the country's best courses' stating that, 'The course does not favour the big-hitter or the deft short-game player.
 You need to bring an all-round game, and you need to play the course gracefully.
 Simply put, you need to hit straight and then follow up with quality shots.'

-The only common factor for the past 3 years has been putting: Madsen was the lowest ranking of the 3 winners at 16th in the field, however Sullivan and Stone both had excellent weeks with the flat stick.
-To extend that point further, all but 2 of the (recorded) players finishing inside the top 10 for all 3 renewals also finished 22nd or better for putting on the week, so getting along with these speedy bentgrass greens seems to be a must.
+The only common factor for the past 4 years has been putting: Madsen was the lowest ranking of the 4 winners at 16th in the field, however Sullivan, Stone and Storm all had excellent weeks with the flat stick.
+To extend that point further, all but 3 of the (recorded) players finishing inside the top 6 for all 4 renewals also finished 22nd or better for putting on the week, so getting along with these speedy bentgrass greens seems to be a must.

-Last year Stone was -10 for the par 5s and a total of 15 players reached that mark or better for the long holes which suggests that mastering these 16 chances over the 4 days is critical when the course is presented in good conditions.
-In 2013 Madsen was -13 for the week on the par 5s, Kruger was -11, Otto -9, Crespi -11 and Schwartzel -10 which tells a similar story; in tougher, wetter conditions from the rough in 2014 this was far less important though with eventual winner Andy Sullivan scoring -6 over the week on the par 5s and runner-up Charl Schwartzel one shot better at -7.
+Par-5 scoring is another important factor at Glendower.
+Last year Graeme Storm was 9-under for the par 5s with his closest challengers Rory McIlory and Jordan Smith both producing 13-under totals on the long holes for the week.
+In 2016 Brandon Stone was -10 for the par 5s and a total of 15 players reached that mark or better for the long holes over the course of the week.
+In 2013 Madsen was -13 for the week on the par 5s, Kruger was -11, Otto -9, Crespi -11 and Schwartzel -10 which tells a similar story; in tougher, far wetter conditions from the rough in 2015 this was far less important though with eventual winner Andy Sullivan scoring -6 over the week on the par 5s and runner-up Charl Schwartzel one shot better at -7.

 Watch these tips on YouTube with Steve Bamford: Golf Betting System YouTube Channel